-- Twenty (20) seats on the committee will be distributed amongst the Colleges in proportion to the fraction of the total number of graduate Student majors registered in each College in the fall term of the present academic year. - Then the participation of each College will be adjusted to be at least two (2) and no more than seven (7) members.
+- Twenty (20) seats on the committee will be distributed amongst the Colleges in proportion to the fraction of graduate education credit hours delivered by each College in the previous academic year. - Then the participation of each College will be adjusted to be at least two (2) and no more than seven (7) members.
 These adjustments may result in a total number somewhat different from twenty (20). - Changes in the number of representatives for each College shall be made when the criterion for such changes has been met for two (2) successive years; however, any individual elected shall have a full term of office regardless of such changes in representation.

-The Students shall be represented by one (1) graduate Student elected by the Graduate Student Government Association.
+The Students shall be represented by one (1) graduate Student selected by the Graduate Student Government Association.